John Angus Macleod, Vice-Principal at ETS, answers a few commonly-asked questions prospective students have about studying theology at the seminary.

 The doctrinal standard of Edinburgh Theological Seminary is the Westminster Confession of Faith.
 This sets the Seminary firmly in the main-line Christian tradition, particularly with regard to such doctrines as the Trinity and the Incarnation.
 More specifically, the theological position of Edinburgh Theological Seminary is: Protestant, Presbyterian, Calvinist, Conservative and Evangelical.

 However, the Seminary consciously provides a clear welcome to students who may hold different views on and come from other traditions.
 Indeed, although the various courses are taught from the standpoint of deep personal commitment to Confessional theology, students are expected to think on the basis of Scripture and interact creatively with other theological traditions, familiarising themselves with current trends in theology and biblical studies.

-Yes, most of the learning is classroom-based.
+Yes, most of the learning is classroom-based, though you may on occasion join the class by distance learning technology.
 However, there are online courses – such as the Diploma in Christian Youthwork – which incorporates workshops and placements.
 Within Practical Theology there are also church-placements.
 In addition, students can also be allocated summer placements if they are preparing for a specific field of Christian service.